MScaramuzzi/Soil-Consumption-Ontology/index.md

 The four tables referred to the administration units contained data about the names and associated codes of each unit, along with **125** different **indicators** and their values.

 The other table contained information about the metrics and parameters referred to the indicators.
 It is important to underline the fact that there were two versions of the tables referred to the administration units, namely the version referred to the year 2012 and the one referred to the year 2015.
-Due to the lack of computational power, we preferred to utilize only the data referred to the year 2012, in order to keep our **dataset** much **lighter** and easy to work with.
+Due to the lack of computational power at our disposal, we preferred to utilize only the data referred to the year 2012, in order to keep our **dataset** much **lighter** and easy to work with.

 Another important note to take into account is the following: the design of the ontology started from this data, but we tried to generalize it, in order to make it as scalable as possible, so its use can be broader and directed also to other domains different from this one.
 An example of this methodology will be described in section 4.2.